 |Country ||British Virgin Island ||United States of America ||Portugal |

-DIRECTORS & KEY MANAGERIAL PERSONNEL S:
+DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-In terms of Provisions of The Section 152(6) of The Companies Act 2012 Ms. Neha K.Jhunjhunwala Director retire by rotation of the further coming Annual General Meeting andbeing eligible offers herself for re-appointment.
-The profile of Director seekingreappointment present to Regulation 36 of the SEBI (LODR) Regulation 2015 is included inthe Annual Report.
+In terms of provisions of the Section 152(6) of the Companies Act 2013 Ms. Neha K.Jhunjhunwala Director retire by rotation at the ensuing Annual General Meeting and beingeligible offers herself for re-appointment.
+The profile of Director seeking reappointmentpursuant to Regulation 36 of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 is included in the Annual Report.

-All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149 (6) of the Companies Act 2013 and Regulation16 of SEBI (Listing obligation and Disclosure Requirement) Regulations 2015.
+All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149 (6) of the Companies Act 2013 and Regulation16 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.